 Research continues to prove that a positive work culture is connected to higher business performance.
 So investing in your company’s culture and workforce is also an investment in the success of your business.

-So what can you do to build out a stronger culture within your organization?
+So what can you do to build a stronger culture within your organization?

-Here are some tips we tried at Glassdoor.
+Here are five tips we tried at Glassdoor.

 1. Define values

-Creating a definitive list of core values not only communicates to employees what matters most to your organization, but it also creates a framework of standards to hold both company decisions and employee actions accountable.
-Successfully implementing these key company values is crucial to creating a system that maintains these ideals through stages of growth and scaling.
+Creating a definitive list of core values both communicates to employees what matters most to your organization, and creates standards to hold both company and employee decisions accountable.

-In essence these words and phrases define your company.
-Glassdoor values are:
+So these words and phrases should define your company.
+Glassdoor’s values are:

 At the heart of Glassdoor is the emphasis that we’re a team.
-Our “people first” mentality is key to our continued organizational spirit and stability.
+Our “people first” mentality is key to our company’s spirit and stability.

 Integrity: always do the right thing

-Trust is another key to success as we continue to grow.
-Trusting in our fellow coworkers, company mission, and business objectives is how we continue to overcome inevitable market setbacks.
+Trust is also key as we continue to grow.
+Trusting in our fellow coworkers, company mission, and business objectives is how we overcome inevitable setbacks.

 Passion: be committed in heart and mind

-A progressive brand needs a workforce that embeds determination and passion into everyday activities.
+A progressive brand needs a workforce that approaches everyday activities with determination and passion.
 Without passion for your product or your mission, you’ll never deliver on company objectives.

 Ownership: treat the company as your own